 - The control box is mounted in the greenhouse, and powered by a small solar panel, allowing you to run the system anywhere – including an allotment.

-- The electric water valves are wired to the control box, which decides how much to water, and when, based on soil moisture, heat, solar energy and timers.
+- The electric water valves are wired to the control box, which decides how much to water and when, based heat, solar energy and timers.

 How our polytunnel watering system works

 The WaterMate kit is also suitable for polytunnel irrigation; no electricity or piped water is needed, just somewhere to mount a solar panel, and a nearby water butt.